MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-security-configuration.md

         - Total Memory on the Server (GB)
         - Used Space on Drive (GB)

-## SQL Server and SQL Server Reporting Services Run As Profiles
+## SQL Server and SQL Server Analysis Services Run As Profiles

 To use separate accounts for monitoring of DB Engine, SSRS, and SSAS, create 3 different Windows accounts, and configure each account in each Run As profile according to the following table.